-The town has made a name for itself because of the numerous murals that adorn virtually every wall in site.
+The town of Tehachapi has made a name for itself because of the numerous murals that adorn virtually every wall in site.
 At every turn, a new and fascinating piece of artwork reveals itself.
 Many of the murals depict an important historical event, or a famous citizen, now passed.

 There are too many murals in Tehachapi to give a detailed account of each in this piece, so we’ll focus on some of the favorites.
 Consider this a teaser.
 You’ll have to come down and visit yourself if you want to enjoy all the art that this town has to offer.

 The Kawaiisu Tribe was the first native people to settle in this part of the state.
 The mural entitled “People of the Mountains” by artist Colleen Mitchell-Veyna is a must-see.
 It portrays a Kawaiisu village as it would have looked before contact with the European settlers.
 Elders, families, and craftspeople are depicted going about their everyday lives as they would have many years ago.

 A mural entitled “The Historic Tehachapi Loop” was completed in 2002 and is another favorite with visitors to the area.
 The work was a collaborative effort between New Zealand artist Marc Spykerbosch and John Pugh.
 The piece is a sweeping, panoramic view of “The Loop” valley.
 The artists spent many days hiking through the area to get a feel for the place in order to better depict it in their mural.

 The result is a beautiful work with an interesting and unexpected element.
 The artists chose to include what appears to be a crack in the building wall on which the mural has been painted.
 This is a reminder of a destructive earthquake that tore through Tehachapi in 1952.
 Like much of California, Tehachapi is no stranger to earthquakes.